 Achievements

-The Timor-Leste had undertaken various MPA-related activities and these were as follows:
+The Timor-Leste had undertaken various MPA-related activities, and these were as follows:

 Discussion with the Indonesian Government on the establishment of a trans-boundary protected area network; and

 Developed and implemented capacity building activities targeting mainly Environmental Managers in the Fisheries, Environment and Forestry Directorates (Central Government) and local government officers.
-3. MPA efectiveness Management Tools.
+3. MPA effectiveness Management Tools.

 Also, there were significant progress in the following MPAs in Timor-Leste: Nino Konis Santana National Park (NKSNP) in Lautem; MPA Atauro in Dili; MPA Batugade in Bobonaro; and MPA Kaitehu in Liquica (ongoing).